dankswoops/SwoopsHud/README.md

 # Launch Options
 These settings are crtical to optimizing your game.
 Also stop calling `-autoexec` in launch options, this doesn't work.
 You can't execute ANY files here.
-Read the section `How the game files work`
+Read this section [How the game files work](#how-the-game-files-work)

 Navigate to `Steam Client Library > Right Click Team Fortress 2 > Properties > General > Launch Options`.
 There are many flags we can use that aren't mentioned in this readme you can [find here](https://docs.mastercomfig.com/9.10.1/pt/customization/launch_options/#recommended-launch-options) or by googling.